sillydeveloper/resume/src/andrew_ettinger_resume.md

 ### Details

 #### VendScreen
 ** Software Engineering Manager **
 June 2014 - Present

 ** Lead Software Engineer **
 April 2014 - June 2014

 ** Front End Engineer **
 February 2014 - April 2014

 Technologies: Javascript, Node.js, AngularJS, Gulp, CSS3, git, JIRA, jQuery, Java, JPA, Guice, Postgres, Bootstrap.

 VendScreen provides cashless payment solutions for unattended sales at vending machines.
 With 6000 devices in the field and roughly 40k transactions daily, I helped VendScreen stabilize their IoT product line and provided vision to the next generation of their devices.

 * Managed development of embedded systems, Android applications, Java APIs, and front end application development in NodeJS and AngularJS
-* Successfully navigated device and customer migration to the new architecture
+* Successfully navigated device and customer information migration to new architecture
 * Grew the team from 2 to 10 engineers
 * Helped guide policy for PCI compliance initiatives
 * Provided a phased architecture to successfully deploy new code into a legacy environment